danielpaulus/quicktime_video_hack/log/reply/analysis.md

 ### 4. CLOK Packet
-I am not quite sure what this is for, it seems like i am supposed to create a clock to then send two time responses.
+I am not quite sure what this is for, it seems like i am supposed to create a clock to then use it when sending two responses to time requests.
 Could be wrong though.

 #### Example Request